dat-ecosystem-archive/docs/docs/concepts.md

 1. You do not have to worry about where the files are stored.
 2. You can always get the latest files available.
-3. You can view the version history or add version numbers to links to get an permanent link to a specific version.
+3. You can view the version history or add version numbers to links to get a permanent link to a specific version.

 [If you'd like you read more about how dat works, see our whitepaper.](https://github.com/datproject/docs/blob/master/papers/dat-paper.pdf)